IMAGING & INTERVENTIONAL SPECIALISTS

 Most people with varicose veins do not have any health problems related to them.
 However, in some cases, varicose veins can lead to more serious problems such as:

--Chronic venous insufficiency (CVI): This is a condition in which the valves inside the veins do not open properly and allow blood to pool in certain areas of your legs.
-The more time you spend standing or walking, the harder your muscles work to push the blood back up to your heart (a process called "venous return").
+- Chronic venous insufficiency (CVI): This is a condition in which the valves inside the veins do not open properly and allow blood to pool in certain areas of your legs.
+The more time you spend standing or walking, the harder your muscles work to push the blood back up to your heart (a process called “venous return”).
 The effort required by these leg muscles can cause swelling in your feet, ankles, or legs.

--Deep vein thrombosis (DVT): This is a serious condition in which a blood clot forms in one of the deep veins in your body.
+- Deep vein thrombosis (DVT): This is a serious condition in which a blood clot forms in one of the deep veins in your body.
 DVT most often occurs in the lower leg, but it can also occur in other parts of the body.
 If a blood clot breaks free from its original location and travels to the lungs, it can cause a pulmonary embolism (PE),

 People are likely to develop varicosities if they have a family history of them or if they: